Hamidreza3252/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Overview

-In this project, I train train and validate a CNN model to classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-Below are the following steps of the pipeline that I have developed:
+In this project, I train a CNN model to classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Below I discuss about the general steps of the pipeline:

-- Loading the provided raw data, **trainin**, **validation**, and **test** data sets.
+- Loading the provided raw data, **training**, **validation**, and **test** data sets.
-- exploring the raw data, data set size for each category, visualizing, and identifying how it can be pre=-processed to improve model performance in general
+- exploring the raw data, by checking the size for each category, visualizing, and pre-processing the raw-data to improve model performance in general.
-- Applying the modifications to the images and storing the processed data to be loaded for the next runs
+- Modifying/Processing the raw images and storing the processed ones in associated pickle files, so that they can be reloaded for next trial runs, as needed.
-- Defining the CNN model and finetuning hyper-parameters
+- Defining the CNN model and finetuning the hyper-parameters to get the best performance, a trade-off between accuracy and speed is also important.
-- Test and visualize the performance on provided (and processed) **test** data set
+- Test and visualize the performance on the **test** data set.
-- Visualize itermediate layers' output
+- Visualize itermediate layers' outputs.

 > **Note**: `Cnn` wrapper class is created alongside this jupyter notebook for better code review and readability.
-In a sense, it is similar to `Keras` library, but of course a lot more limited functionality, just to cover the requirements of this project.
+The concept is similar to that os `Keras` library, but of course supporting a lot more limited functionalities, just to cover the requirements of this project.

-### 1. Laoding and exploring the provided raw data
+### Laoding and exploring the provided raw data

 - **Whitenning Images**:
-    While exploring the raw data, I noticed several images that were dark, not really highlighting the features that the CNN could clearly capture.
-To improve on it, I developed function `Cnn.whiten_images_self_mean` that takes an image as input and slightly enlighten - or whiten - it with respect to its own average RGB values.
-That can also be performed on HLS space, increasing the light component.
-But that has worked well for now.
+    While exploring the raw data, I noticed several images that were dark, not really highlighting the features very well.
+To improve on it, I developed function `Cnn.whiten_images_self_mean` that takes an image as an input and slightly enlighten - or whiten - it with respect to its own average RGB component values.
+That can of course be performed on HLS space, increasing the light component; However, this approach worked well for now.
 Below you can see some examples of the images before and after whitening.

 Before Whitenning             |  After Whitenning :-------------------------:|:-------------------------: